open-voice-interoperability/website/site/content/resources/_index.md

       /img/open-voice-network-ovon-voice-worthy-of-user-trust-white-papers-interoperability-of-conversational-assistants-v1.1-white-paper-graphic.png
     resourceType: WhitePaper
     text: >-
-      Read the v1.0 white paper created by our Architecture Work Group and email your public feedback to whitepapers@openvoicenetwork.groups.io.
+      Read the v1.1 white paper (updated from the earlier 1.0 publication) created by our Architecture Work Group and email your public feedback to whitepapers@openvoicenetwork.groups.io.
     title: >-
-      Read the v1.0 white paper created by our Architecture Work Group and email your public feedback to whitepapers@openvoicenetwork.groups.io.
+      Read the v1.1 white paper (updated from the earlier 1.0 publication) created by our Architecture Work Group and email your public feedback to whitepapers@openvoicenetwork.groups.io.
   - buttonLink: >-
       https://drive.google.com/file/d/1GBrKXZZa7FXiU631-AIZft5CdaazKvXk/view?usp=sharing
     buttonText: Learn More